Raja Ampat Islands: Marine

-Raja Ampat Islands have at least three ponds containing harmless jellyfish, all in the Misool area.
+The Raja Ampat Islands have at least three ponds containing harmless jellyfish, all in the Misool area.

 The submarine world around the islands was the subject of the documentary film Edies Paradies 3 (by Otto C. Honegger), which has been broadcast by the Swiss television network Schweizer Fernsehen.

-In March 2017 the 90 m cruise ship Caledonian Sky owned by British tour operator Noble Caledonia got caught in a low tide and ran aground in the reef.
+In March 2017, the 90 m cruise ship Caledonian Sky owned by British tour operator Noble Caledonia got caught in a low tide and ran aground on the reef.
 An evaluation team estimated that 1,600 m2 of the reef was destroyed, which will likely result in a compensation claim of $1.28 million – $1.92 million.
 A team of environmentalists and academics estimated much more substantial damage, with potential losses to Indonesia estimated at $18.6 million and a recovery time for the reef spanning decades.

+A zebra shark breeding and release initiative started in 2022, aiming to release 500 sharks by 2032.
+The wild population was formerly abundant, but a fishing industry that ballooned starting in the 1990s reduced the population to perhaps just 20 individuals.

 Population

 The main occupation for people around this area is fishing since the area is dominated by the sea.
-They live in a small colony of tribes that spreads around the area.
-Although traditional culture still strongly exists, they are very welcoming to visitors.
-Raja Ampat people are more similar to the surrounding Moluccan people than Papuan people although they still speak Papuan language.
+They live in a small colony of tribes spread throughout the area.
+Although traditional culture is still strong, they are very welcoming to visitors.
+Raja Ampat people have similarities with the surrounding Moluccan people and Papuan people, as they speak Papuan and Austronesian languages.
 The Muslim proportion is much higher compared with other Papuan areas.
-Although it has to be noted that West Papua province as a whole have larger Muslim population because of the extensive history with the Sultanate of Tidore.
+However, the West Papua province as a whole has a larger Muslim population because of its extensive history with the Sultanate of Tidore.